Congress could not win Ponnani Lok Sabha seat since 1951 elections

 A look at popular campaign slogans of 2014

 BJP' V T Rema is hopeful that it can improve its position cashing in on the Sabarimala sentiment and Narendra Modi's achievements at the Centre.
-The BJP had less than 9% share in the last Parliament elections.
+The BJP had less than 9 per cent share in the last Parliament elections.

 The Ponnani Lok Sabha seat encompasses seven assembly constituencies, of which six are in Malappuram district, while the Thirthala constituency is located in Palakkad district.